rackerlabs/support-how-to/content/how-to/cloud-block-storage/minimizing-the-impact-of-cloud-block-storage-maintenance/index.md

 performance of the Cloud Block Storage platform.
 This article provides some tips for minimizing the impact of this maintenance on your environment.

-### How can I reduce the impact of the maintenance?
+### How can you reduce the impact of the maintenance?

 You can either clone and replace your Cloud Block Storage volume or stop all writes to the device until the maintenance is complete.